-In the upper division baccalaureate degree category, two semester hours in fire service administration or fire management.
+In the upper division baccalaureate degree category, 2 semester hours in fire science, emergency management, or public safety.

 Upon completion of the course, students learn how to analyze the complexities, dynamics and interrelationships of the components of special operations.